martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 );
 ```

-With a little help from Github Copilot, here is the EdgeQL schema I end up with (sorry for no syntax highlighting):
+With a little help from Github Copilot, here is the EdgeQL schema I ended up with (sorry for no syntax highlighting):

 ```edgeql
 module default {